 It required the three dockless electric scooter providers to comply to a permit programme to regulate their vehicles until a more viable system can be implemented.

-For the moment, any shared motorised scooter found on the city’s pavements will be confiscated and the operator will be charged fines of up to $100 (£75) per day.
+Any shared motorised scooter found on the city’s pavements was confiscated and the operator will be charged fines of up to $100 (£75) per day.